 Consilience Awareness Concert Series: Common Cause

-Immediately following the quartet's performance, Theo Moore, Communications and Outreach Coordinator with Common Cause, New York, gave a presentation detailing how Common Cause fulfills its mission of "Holding Power Accountable."
-Specifically, Theo spoke about the new methods by which we can track the Federal stimulus money being dispersed across New York State, and also prison-based gerrymandering.
+This one featured a presentation by Theo Moore - Communications and Outreach Coordinator with Common Cause, New York.
+Theo's presentation detailed how Common Cause fulfills its mission of "Holding Power Accountable."
+Specifically, he spoke about the new methods by which we can track the Federal stimulus money being dispersed across New York State, and also prison-based gerrymandering.

 ===============================================================================